 Section I - INTRODUCTION provides an overview of the City as well as how to use this Plan.
 This Section will provide a generalized overview of the Plan and its components.
-This Section will also provide an overview of why the 2010 Comprehensive Plan was changed and what this, the 2017 Comprehensive Plan, is and what it achieves.
+This Section will also provide an overview of why the 2010 Comprehensive Plan was changed, what the 2017 Comprehensive Plan is and what it achieves.